egagli/snotel_ccss_stations/README.md

 Functions to automatically fetch and update SNOTEL data use [ulmo](https://github.com/ulmo-dev/ulmo).
 In this repository, I've adapted code from David Shean and Scott Henderson that utilizes ulmo to fetch SNOTEL data.
 Check out some of those codes here:
 - https://snowex-2021.hackweek.io/tutorials/geospatial/SNOTEL_query.html
 - https://github.com/scottyhq/snotel

+###TODO
+- FIX: autoupdate, sometimes only some variables are available at latest time... at next update, go back and try and get missing data
+- push up a zip file of CSVs
+- compare same station across all vars (make sure vars are equivalent, esp PRCPSA)
+   - can test at a couple sites both SNOTEL and CCSS report?
+- Remove CCSS “stations” that are actually snow courses